Spearin/fccw-docs/docs/FieldManuals/game-operations/combat-operations.md

 These weapons are extremely powerful and not to be taken lightly.
 Weapons of mass destruction come in three types: Nuclear weapons, Persistent Chemical weapons, and Non-persistent Chemical weapons.

-!!! note

-    The game does not include biological weapons on the battlefield.
+**NOTE:** The game does not include biological weapons on the battlefield.

 **Nuclear weapons** - A nuclear strike (which has a very awesome animation) is resolved as a series of separate attacks against all units caught within the blast range.
 For game purposes, we assume a tactical nuclear capability of approximately a 10kt yield with a 2 km blast radius.
 Subunits will be eliminated based on distance from the blast center by their intrinsic protection rating, NBC rating, cover, and posture.
 Units also suffer massive losses in both readiness and morale even if they survive the blast and are automatically contaminated with radiation.
 Contamination can cause additional losses over time if not dealt with in a short time after the attack.
 All bridges, smoke clouds, minefields, and chemical contamination within the blast zone will be eliminated.